-The Zurvivor Franchise A series franchise kit for Primetime Adventures ORIGINS I had wanted to see if Primetime Adventures could simulate a reality tv show.
+Zurvivor A series franchise kit for Primetime Adventures

+I had wanted to see if Primetime Adventures could simulate a reality tv show.
 At the monthly game day I pitched Zurvivor, which was basically Survivor: Zombie Island.
 The players were interested, but by the time we went through the pitch phase it turned into a show about a television reality show.
 We still had our Survivor-like show, complete with conflicts just for the reality show portion, but we opened up a larger game world.

-There have been three different series played in the Zurvivor setting, all dealing with various parts of a zombie pandemic.
+There have been four different series played in the Zurvivor setting, all dealing with various parts of a zombie pandemic.
 An additional series was created as a demonstration on creating characters for PTA, but never played.
-All four series are presented here.
-The final series, Omega, is detailed and ready for play.
-HOW FAST ARE ZOMBIES?
+All five series are presented here.
+The unaired series, Omega, is detailed and ready for play.

-Old-school slow-moving zombies represent the inevitability of death.
-Contemporary zombie movies like 28 Days Later have them sprinting madmen.
-In Zurvivor, we came with up with the following rules.
-In Safety In Numbers, they were the sprinters.
-How fast or slow zombies are in your show is a question your table will have to answer.
-ZURVIVOR ZOMBIES 101 - Zombies are slow-moving animated dead, although "juicing" zombies with a certain drug allows them to move much faster (and possibly think clearer) for four hours. - 2.
+ZURVIVOR ZOMBIES 101

+- Zombies are slow-moving animated dead, although "juicing" zombies with a certain drug allows them to move much faster (and possibly think clearer) for four hours. - 2.
 Zombies have an aversion to electric shock.
-Electric fences, cattle prods, and tasers are all good at slowing down the shambling horde. - 3.
-Aim for the head.
+Electric fences, cattle prods, and tasers are all good at slowing down the shambling horde. - Aim for the head.
 It's the only way to be sure.
-ZURVIVOR: OUTRUN.
-OUTLAST.
-OUTLIVE.